 - Spend More Time With Your Dog

-Whether it has to do with work, school, and/or social commitments, many dog owners don’t spend enough time with their beloved pet.
+Whether it has to do with work, school, and/or social commitments, many dog owners don’t spend enough time with their beloved pets.
 Even with the best of intentions, this time spent away from them can have a devastating effect.

 Separation anxiety in dogs is a real concern and has to be treated with care.

-While it’s not always possible to close to your dog, it’s essential to create those all-important routines and make sure to give them your undivided attention multiple times during the day.
+While it’s not always possible to be close to your dog, it’s essential to create those all-important routines and make sure to give them your undivided attention multiple times during the day.

 This can be something as simple as a game of fetch after work or cuddling on the sofa watching TV.

-These are the most effective adjustments a dog owner can make when it comes to their dog’s well being.
+These are the most effective adjustments a dog owner can make when it comes to their dog’s well-being.

 Whether your dog has a history of trauma and/or maintains a shy personality, it’s your responsibility to help work on their anxiety-related symptoms.
 Don’t assume they’ll get better on their own.